daeh/zotero-markdb-connect/README.md

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
 The add-on finds files marked with citekeys in an external folder and adds a colored tag to the corresponding Zotero items.

-This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) that tags Zotero items for which you have made external notes.
+This is a companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), a plugin for [Obsidian](https://obsidian.md) markdown editor, but can work with a variety of databases used to store reading notes outside of Zotero.

 Please report any bugs, questions, or feature requests in the Github repository.